tir38/android-espresso-debugger/README.md

 ...
 ```

 This is no bueno.
 Our activity started just fine and it's off doing it's job.
 If one Message was sitting in the MessageQueue taking 45 seconds that would be a problem.
 But we'd already know that because our actual app would get an ANR Device not responding problem.
-There's nothing wrong with our Activity needing to add a bunch of Messages to the MessageQueue
+There's nothing wrong with our Activity needing to add a bunch of Messages to the MessageQueue.

 ### Double Trouble